BrucePerens/i18n/README.md

 }
 ```

-A constant `CodingLanguage` must exist in the program, and is set to a
+A constant `CodingLanguage` must exist at the top level, and is set to a
 string indicating the language used to write the native strings.
 So it
 would have the form `CodingLanguage="en-US"`. `CodingLanguage` should
 indicate where it is spoken, thus `"en-US"` rather than `"en"`.